udacity/create-your-own-adventure/english/eating-walls/sound-of-birds/sound-of-birds.md

 You turn around and the marshmallow walls have disappeared!
-You remember aware that you have been stranded in a forest and you are cold and hungry.
+You remember that you have been stranded in a forest for some time.
+You are cold and hungry.